gitbuda/education/README.md

 # Cpp Experimental

-Dumping ground for all sorts of C++ experiments.
+Dumping ground for all sort of C++ experiments.

 How to run?
 ```